pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 I like *raw* mangoes.

 I took *some* chalk pieces from the desk.
-Priya has *little* interest in reading story books.
+Priya has *little* interest in reading storybooks.
 We spent *few* hours planning for the birthday party.
 *Many* people visit Tirupathi every day.
 ```